musnit/castle-client/mobile/README.md

 ## iOS

 - Make sure `fastlane` is up to date: `bundle update fastlane` from this directory.
 - Run `./tools/upload-beta-build.sh` to upload a build to testflight.
-(You will need some credentials from our password store.)
+- You will need your personal credentials for Castle's Apple team, and you may also be asked to generate an app-specific password (Fastlane will give you instructions if this is needed).
 - Although we have a circleci config for fastlane, it doesn't work right now.

 ## Android